Raunaksplanet/College-DSA/README.md

 # College-DSA
-I made this repo to store college dsa work.
+I made this repo to store college dsa work at one place.